 Another shirt ruined by “sweat” stains?
 Before you throw it out, try these expert laundry tips.

-First, try to prevent stains in the first place.
+First, let's try to prevent stains in the first place.

 When applying your antiperspirant, apply just a thin layer of the product (experts say that one swipe up and one swipe down is plenty) and gently massage it into your skin.
 Allow the antiperspirant to dry before putting on your shirt.
 Or, better yet, apply your antiperspirant at night before bedtime.
 Bedtime application has been shown to be more effective than morning application and you'll avoid getting the product on your clothing.
 And, yes, you can still shower.
 Antiperspirants work by plugging your sweat ducts and the plugs can withstand routine showering.